-Speech and language therapists, AAC specialists in education, AAC specialist centres, communication aid suppliers, people who use AAC and their families and carers.
+Speech and language therapists, AAC specialists in education, AAC specialist centres, communication aid suppliers, AAC users and their families and carers.

-The new NHS England commissioning of specialised AAC services aims to develop local teams, supported by regional hubs, to be able to support the needs of the majority of AAC users in their areas, in England only.
+The new NHS England commissioning of specialised AAC services aims to develop local teams, supported by regional hubs in England, that will support the needs of the majority of AAC users in their areas.

-NHS Education for Scotland has developed IPAACKS which “describes the core values required of those who work with people who use AAC or people who may benefit from AAC.
-In addition, IPAACKS presents the AAC specific knowledge and skills that workers should aspire to achieve in relation to the role they play in supporting individuals who use AAC” and provides a framework for workers to develop their knowledge and skills so that they can better support people who use AAC.
-The package is available on line and would be applicable to health, education and social care staff working with people who use AAC throughout the UK.
+NHS Education for Scotland has developed IPAACKS, which “describes the core values required of those who work with people who use AAC or people who may benefit from AAC.
+In addition, IPAACKS presents the AAC specific knowledge and skills that workers should aspire to achieve in relation to the role they play in supporting individuals who use AAC”.
+It provides a framework for workers to develop their knowledge and skills so that they can better support people who use AAC.
+The package is available online and could be useful to health, education and social care staff working with people who use AAC throughout the UK.

 The AACScotland website contains many ideas, resources and links about AAC.
-They have also developed a series of five online learning modules aimed at people who are new to AAC.
+AACScotland has also developed a series of five online learning modules aimed at people who are new to AAC.